-Research activities of the Center have included an evaluation of the impact of railroad abandonments under the current rail reorganization process on communities in Indiana for the Office of the Governor, and the development of a State Railroad Plan for the Public Service Commission of Indiana.
-The Center staff also drafted the original bill which became the State Rail Preservation Act, and have presented technical testimony for the State on numerous occasions before the Interstate Commerce Commission.
+Research activities of the Center have included an evaluation of the impact of rail-road abandonments under the current rail reorganization process on communities in Indiana for the Office of the Governor, and the development of a State Railroad Plan for the Public Service Commission of Indiana.
+The Center staff also drafted the original bill which became the State Rail Preservation Act during the 1975 session, and have presented technical testimony for the State on numerous occasions before the Interstate Commerce Commission.